-In addition to his work with GMF, Kolbe serves as a senior advisor and strategic consultant to McLarty Associates and is president of JTKConsulting, which represents the interests of Arizona clients to the United States Congress.
+In addition to his work with GMF, Kolbe serves on the board of counselors McLarty Associates and is president of JTKConsulting, which represents the interests of Arizona clients to the United States Congress.

 Kolbe serves as vice chairman of the Board of Directors of the International Republican Institute, and is a member of the boards of directors for Freedom House, the Institute for Science and Global Policy, the Project on Middle East Democracy.
 In Arizona, he serves on the boards of directors for the Community Food Bank and Critical Path Institute.
 He is also co-chair of the Governor’s Transportation and Trade Task Force, and is a member of the Council on Foreign Relations.